Measurement Framework | The Three Streams GEO Methodology

 The Four Primary KPIs

 These four metrics appear on executive dashboards.
-They are reliable (weekly measurement possible), strategically important, and actionable by all streams.
+They are reliable, strategically important, and actionable by all three streams.
+Primary KPIs are analyzed month-over-month; more frequent monitoring is useful for anomaly detection but not for statistical trend analysis.
 Primary KPIs answer: "Is GEO working?"

 1